Walking at Booderee

 Telegraph Creek nature trail

-This circular walk is easy, with signs describing interesting aspects of the vegetation along the way.
+This easy circular walk has signs describing interesting aspects of the vegetation along the way.
 It passes through tall eucalypt forest where the older trees provide hollows for birds and possums.

-A beautiful beach that looks out to Bowen Island, where our local little penguin colony lives and breeds.
+This beautiful beach looks out to Bowen Island, where our local little penguin colony lives and breeds.

-If you come down here in the evening you’ll see the penguins coming past, yapping to one another as they head back out towards their homes on Bowen after feeding in the park’s waters during the day.
+If you come here in the evening you’ll see the penguins coming past, yapping to one another as they head home after feeding in the park’s waters during the day.

 Munyunga waraga dhugan “White-bellied sea eagle’s home camp”